Meet Morgan Riley, Registered Dietitian

 I would find mouth-watering recipes that overwhelmed me by the arm-length list of ingredients and have no idea which recipe to follow.

 That's when I decided to become a dietitian.
 I obtained a Bachelor of Science in Human Nutrition at Saint Francis Xavier University and started working as a Registered Dietitian (RD) at Broadmead Care Society.
-I’m also a member of the College of Dietitians of British Columbia and Dietitians of Canada.
+I’m also a member of the College of Health and Care Professions of British Columbia and Dietitians of Canada.

 I now feel so much more confident in my ability to eat healthy and take care of my body, and I still have time for the things I love (like biking, Zumba, and spending time with friends).